ros-workshop/manipulation/README.md

 **ACTION**
 Launch the robot in gazebo.

 <details><summary>Click for Hint</summary>

 <p>

 We are afther a UR5 (Universal robot) robotic arm.
-All you need is in the `Worshop` directory
+All you need is in the `Workshop` directory

 </p>